GEO-BON/bon-in-a-box-pipelines/scripts/SDM/BRT/fitBRT.md

 5. Generates pseudoabsences using background thickening with a buffer radius.

 > [!WARNING]
-> Yes, I know `generateBackgroundPoints.R` exists.
+> Yes, I know `selectBackground.R` exists.
 There are some changes that
 > need to be made to the way that script outputs PAs to make it more
 > interoperable than it currently is.